 He was arrested in May 2019 by the LAPD in Van Nuys Division for multiple felony charges, all resulting from a dating theft investigation involving dozens of female victims.
 Jackson has been the subject of numerous identity theft, forgery, and grand theft reports received by the LAPD and other law enforcement agencies, in and out of state, for the past several years.

-On Friday, January 10, 2020 Wilson pleaded not guilty at a preliminary hearing, his defense team indicated the women may be scorned.
+On Friday, January 10, 2020, On Friday, January 10, 2020, Wilson pleaded not guilty at a preliminary hearing, his defense team indicated the women may be scorned.
 The suspect refused a plea deal that would have limited his sentence to seven years in state prison.

 Investigators said “we want women to be aware of persuasive operators who are skilled at targeting women who have professional jobs and a high income.”